nasa/ziggy/doc/user-manual/edit-pipeline.md

 #### Parameters Button

-This button brings up the `Edit parameter sets` dialog box that displays a table of module-level parameter sets.
-The user can edit the existing parameter sets, or add a parameter set to a given module.
-The not-useful `Select` and `Auto-assign` buttons are also present.
+This button brings up the `Edit parameter sets` dialog box that displays a table of node-level parameter sets.
+The user can edit the existing parameter sets, or add a parameter set to a given node.

 #### Remote Execution Button